-If you’re a fan of grunge music and guitars that look beaten up, then this thing is definitely for you, you could see Kurt Cobain smashing up one these during a live set.
+If you’re a fan of grunge music and guitars that look beaten up, then this thing is definitely for you, you could see Kurt Cobain smashing up one of these during a live set.

 The best aspect of here has to be the specially designed pickups by ESP.
 There’s an LH-150 in the neck position and an LTS-120 in the bridge, both of which provide sonic versatility with a higher-than-average output.

 The single piece of ash helps to give your sound warmth and richness, while the maple neck and fingerboard allow for that extra touch of chime and clarity.

 Overall, the TE-254 will suit guitarists looking for excellent playability with plenty of drive and distortion.
-For the price, you won’t be disappointed.
+For the price, you won’t be disappointed with this Tele clone.

 - Handles gain well – the TE-254 works particularly well with distortion and extra gain.